swiftlang/swift/docs/HighLevelSILOptimizations.rst

    in the array.
 This operation is not control dependent, but may be guarded by ``check_subscript``.
 Any ``check_subscript``, ``make_mutable`` or ``mutate_unknown`` may act as a guard.

-array.set_element(index: Int, e: Element)

-  Write an element into the array at the specified index.
-No state is read.
-No other elements are written.
-The storage descriptor is not written.
-This operation is control dependent and may be guarded by ``check_subscript`` and ``make_mutable`` or ``mutate_unknown``.

 array.check_subscript(index: Int)